-Hannah Jayanti (director/editor/dp) is a documentary filmmaker, dedicated to transforming the way we listen through the art of nonfiction.
-In her current work she lives in a place for months, filming by herself and giving voice to the smaller stories that surround us.
-Recent support includes: Tribeca Film Institute, New York State Council on the Arts, Jerome Foundation, Points North Institute, Catapult Film, True/False, Cinereach, Tribeca New Media Fund, Jacob Burns Film Center, Puffin Foundation, Mid Atlantic Arts Foundation.
-She’s passionate about making filmmaking accessible and teaches free and low cost media classes to the Brooklyn and NYC community.
-She’s honored to be a 2018 NYSCA/NYFA Artist Fellow in Video/Film from The New York Foundation for the Arts.
+Hannah Jayanti (director/editor/dp) is a documentary filmmaker.
+She’s dedicated to changing the way we listen to each other through the art of nonfiction.
+In her current work she lives in a place, filming by herself and giving voice to the smaller stories that surround us.
+Recent support includes: Sundance Institute, Tribeca Film Institute, New York State Council on the Arts, Jerome Foundation, New York Foundation for the Arts, Points North Institute, Catapult Film, True/False, Cinereach, Jacob Burns Film Center, Puffin Foundation, Mid Atlantic Arts Foundation.
+She’s passionate about making filmmaking accessible and teaches free and low cost media classes around the world.
 More at www.hannahjayanti.com.

 Sara Archambault (producer) is dedicated to the craft of artful nonfiction storytelling.
-She’s the Program Director at LEF Foundation, and Programmer/Co-founder of the award-winning documentary film series The DocYard.
-Past credits include Associate Producer on Emmy-nominated documentary Traces of the Trade: A Story From the Deep North, Producer on Christopher Lydon's radio show/podcast Radio Open Source, Producer on Sundance-supported documentary Street Fighting Men, and Producer on the short doc Community Patrol - winner of Mini Doc prize at Big Sky Documentary Film Festival and Special Jury Prize at IFFBoston.
-Recent support includes: IFP's Spotlight on Documentary, Hot Docs International Pitch Forum, SFFilm, Film Independent, Stella Artois/Women in Film Finishing Fund, CPH:FORUM and Sundance Documentary Fund.
-She is an advisor, juror, and panelist with film festivals and foundations like CIFF, RIDM, Chicken & Egg, NEA.
-Sara is a 2013 Sundance Creative Producers Lab Fellow and was among the "Ten to Watch" in 2013 by The Independent.
+Currently, she is Program Director at the LEF Foundation, and Programmer/Co-founder of the award-winning documentary series The DocYard.
+Past credits include Associate Producer on Emmy-nominated documentary Traces of the Trade: A Story From the Deep North, Producer on Christopher Lydon’s Radio Open Source, Producer on Sundance-supported Street Fighting Men, and Producer on award-winning short film Community Patrol.
+Sara’s work has received support from Catapult Film Fund, Sundance Documentary Fund, Tribeca Film Institute, SFFILM, IFP’s Spotlight on Documentary, Hot Docs International Pitch Forum, Film Independent, Stella Artois/Women in Film Finishing Fund, CPH:FORUM.
+She is an advisor, juror, and panelist with film festivals and foundations like Camden International Film Festival, RIDM, Chicken & Egg, NEA.
+Sara is a 2013 Sundance Creative Producers Lab Fellow and was among the “Ten to Watch” in 2013 by The Independent.
 More at www.archandbowfilms.com.

 Bill Frisell (composer) is a Grammy award-winning and thrice nominated guitarist and composer, whose career spans more than 35 years and 250 recordings.
 Frisell has collaborated with Paul Simon, Brian Eno, Paul Motian, John Zorn, Elvis Costello, Marianne Faithful, Van Dyke Parks, Lucinda Williams, Rickie Lee Jones, Ginger Baker, Loudon Wainwright III, Suzanne Vega, The Frankfurt Ballet, BCC Symphony Orchestra, The Los Angeles Philharmonic, among others.
 He’s scored numerous films and contributed to soundtracks including: Wim Wender’s Million Dollar Hotel, James Mangold’s Walk the Line, Bill Morrison’s The Great Flood, Gus Van Sant’s Finding Forrester, Rory Kennedy’s American Hollow.
 He’s creating an original score for Truth or Consequences.
 More at www.billfrisell.com.